Efficient estimation with incomplete data via generalised ANOVA decompositions: Introduction

 Models similar to semi-supervised settings arise in causal inference and missing data literature, where we may have a regression model with a partially-observed response $Y$ and fully-observed covariates $X$ and aim to estimate a mean response $\mathbb{E}(Y)$ or average treatment effect.
-Here a key concern is to correct for the sampling bias induced by the missingness of $Y$ being allowed to depend on the covariates $X$.
 Assuming that $\pi(x)=\mathbb{P}(Y \text{ observed } | X=x)^{-1}$ is a H\"older smooth function of $x$ bounded away from zero and infinity, \cite{robins2017minimax} develop a theory of double robustness and efficiency for the estimation of $\mathbb{E}(Y)$.
-Work such as \cite{kallus2020role} and \cite{zhang2023double} weakens the assumption that $\pi$ is bounded away from infinity to allow for the common semi-supervised regime that the unlabelled dataset is much larger than the labelled dataset.
+Work such as \cite{kallus2020role} and \cite{zhang2023double} weakens the assumption that $\pi$ is bounded to allow for the regime that the unlabelled dataset is much larger than the labelled dataset.

-While the work above focuses on the typical semi-supervised setting where $\mathbb{S}$ is a singleton, giving efficient estimators in this case, \cite{yang2019combining} and \cite{cannings2022correlation} also consider the case where $|\mathbb{S}|>1$.
-The estimators in these papers are of the form